taituo/talktomegoose/README.md

 - Each developer persona answers with `output` logs, requests help via `input` prompts, and hands artifacts back through git branches and spec markdown.
 - Any number of agents can mirror a persona (e.g., multiple Gooses) as long as they tag commits and panes with the persona name plus a numeric suffix.
 - Hondo tracks resource constraints and ensures GPT-Codex models have approvals to run from the shared VM.

+#### Read-Only Observation
+- Attach observers with `tmux attach -t goose -r` so they can watch personas without typing into panes.
+- Start the full cockpit first via `make tmux`; observers can join and leave freely.

 ## Mission Brief
 Talk to Me Goose is a collaborative sandbox showing how multiple Codex agents can co-develop a codebase from a single VM using tmux.
 It provides shared operating procedures, persona briefs, boilerplate feature stubs, and tooling to publish documentation as a static site.